 "I live in the heart of the East of England.
-I am a former banker and businesswoman turned campaigner and local councillor.
-I want to get the best possible deal for the people and businesses of Eastern England." - Vicky Ford
+I am a former banker and businesswoman.
+I want to get the best possible deal in Europe for the people and businesses of Eastern England." - Vicky Ford

 Vicky Ford was elected a Member of the European Parliament in 2009.
-She is the leading Conservative MEP for the East of England and is Chairman of the Internal Market and Consumer Affairs Committee.
+She is the leading Conservative MEP for the East of England and is Chairman of the European Parliament Internal Market and Consumer Affairs Committee.
 She is also the UK Conservative Party spokesman on the Internal Market and Consumer Affairs.

 Vicky was born and grew up in Northern Ireland.
 Her parents were both English doctors.
 As a child she joined her mother campaigning with the peace movement and her father stood in local elections in an area now dominated by Sinn Fein.
 She attended primary school in Northern Ireland, but following her father's death she went to secondary school in England.
-Vicky then went on to read Maths and Economics at Trinity College, Cambridge, where she met her husband Hugo, who is a cancer consultant at Addenbrookes Hospital.
-They have three children Elizabeth, Edward and Anthony.
+Vicky then went on to read Maths and Economics at Trinity College, Cambridge, where she met her husband, who is a cancer consultant at Addenbrookes Hospital.
+They have three children.

 Vicky is widely known and liked for her energetic and lively approach to everything she gets involved in.
 Her hobbies include fly fishing, gardening and riding.
 She plays the piano and clarinet as well as singing in a local choir.